Fatty Acids: Polyunsaturated with

 In the shorthand nomenclature, these precursor fatty acids are designated 9c,12c-18:2 and 9c,12c,15c-18:3, respectively; the number before the colon specifies the number of carbon atoms and that after the colon, the number of double bonds.
 Biochemists and nutritionists find it useful to denote the position of the terminal double bond in the form (n-x), where n is the chain-length of the fatty acid and x is the number of carbon atoms from the last double bond, with the assumption that all the other double bonds are methylene-interrupted.
 Thus, linoleate and α-linolenate are 18:2(n‑6) and 18:3(n‑3), respectively (18:2ω6 and 18:3ω3 in the older literature), and they are the precursors for the omega-6 or (n-6) and omega-3 or (n-3) families of polyunsaturated fatty acids, respectively.

-Both parent fatty acids can be synthesised in plants, but not in the tissues of higher animals, and they are therefore essential dietary components.
-Polyunsaturated fatty acids of both families can be found in most lipid classes but mainly as constituents of the phospholipids, where they appear to confer distinctive properties to the membranes, for example by decreasing their rigidity.
+Both parent fatty acids can be synthesised in plants, but not in the tissues of higher animals, and they are therefore essential nutrients or 'Essential Fatty Acids (EFA)'.
+Polyunsaturated fatty acids of both families can be found in most lipid classes but mainly as constituents of the phospholipids, where they confer distinctive properties on the membranes, for example to decrease their rigidity.
 In both animals and plants, they are precursors of many classes of oxylipin with vital signalling and metabolic functions.
 Sphingolipids are exceptions as they rarely contain polyunsaturated fatty acids in other than trace amounts.

 2. The n-6 Family of Polyunsaturated Fatty Acids